novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-105.md

 So Lee Hyun-woo went for it.

-“No, no. Actually, it’s been lingering in my head.
+“I'm not sure.
+Actually, it’s been lingering in my head.
 The melody and lyrics.”

 (Really?)